Croisière blanche

-The goal was to cross the wilderness of the northern parts of Alberta and northern British Columbia in Canada, while making a film, testing Citroën half-track vehicles and generating publicity for himself.
+Its goal was to cross the wilderness of the northern parts of Alberta and northern British Columbia in Canada, while making a film, testing Citroën half-track vehicles and generating publicity for himself.

 Beginnings

 The Citroëns

 Bedaux was acquainted with car manufacturer Andre Citroën, who designed the Citroën-Kégresse equipped half-track trucks that were used on the expedition.
 Of the five Citroëns that the party used, two slid off cliffs and a third was used in a shot where it was put on a raft so as to meet a stick of dynamite and explode; however, the shot was ruined when the dynamite failed to explode and the truck floated downriver and was stuck in a sandbar.
 The last two Citroëns were abandoned near Halfway River.
 When the Alaska Highway was built in the 1940s, a Fort St. John man discovered the remains of these last two half-tracks and one was donated to the Western Development Museum in Moose Jaw, Saskatchewan.

 Bedaux set off on this unusual excursion accompanied by more than a hundred people, including his wife Fern, his mistress (Bilonha Chiesa, an Italian Countess), and an Academy Award-winning film director from Hollywood, Floyd Crosby, who would later be praised for his work on High Noon.
 Also along for the trip were several dozen Alberta cowboys and a large film crew.
 To map the route of the expedition, the Canadian government sent along two geographers, Frank Swannell and Ernest Lemarque.
 The expedition started off at Edmonton, Alberta, on July 6, 1934, with the goal of traveling 1500 mi to Telegraph Creek, British Columbia.
 Much of the trip would have to be made through regions that were relatively uncharted and had no trails, let alone proper roads that would have made the going smoother for the expedition's vehicles.